 The third annual NNA Annual Community Meeting will be held in Anchorage, Alaska, hosted by the NNA-CO and Alaska Pacific University.
-We will be regularly updating this page with information about this exciting upcoming meeting.

 |When||November 15-17, 2022 (Tuesday, Wednesday & Thursday)|

 |Where||Anchorage, AK & Online|

 |Format||In-person, hybrid and virtual sessions, workshops, and trainings.
 Additionally, the meeting will include cultural events in the Anchorage area and an open Town Hall meeting to consist of in-person and virtual talking circles to discuss how the Arctic research community and partners can strengthen collaboration, coordination, and inclusivity within the NNA initiative.|

 |For Whom||NNA researchers, research partners, Indigenous community and organization representatives, decision-makers, and others who have an interest in the NNA initiative.
 We will be accepting in-person attendees to ensure a diverse list of participants.
 Funded NNA projects are asked to limit in-person attendance to three project affiliates.
 If more wish to attend, please inquire about whether space will allow.|

 |Registration||Registration is available on our meeting website.
 You may also reach us at email@example.com to inquire about whether this meeting may be right for you.|

 |Agenda||A detailed draft agenda is available on our meeting website.|